 - Display Name — full name of the service (more descriptive and human-readable).

-To save the services list to a text file for future investigation, use the Out-File cmdlet:
+To export the services list to a text file for future investigation, use the Out-File cmdlet:

 Get-Service | Out-File "C:\PS\Current_Services.txt"